 - Assessment of your portfolio of evidence

 - Continuing Professional Development Log reviewed and professional discussion/question and answer session

 For the ILM Level 3 Diploma for Managers you will be assessed using a variety of methods including written assignments, on-screen knowledge tests and development of a portfolio which will also contribute towards your End Point Assessment.

 Ideally, you should have 5 GCSEs at grades C/4 or above in subjects including English Language and Mathematics.
 You should also be living and working in England in a supervisory/leadership role earning at least the National Minimum Wage for Apprentices.
 To complete this apprenticeship in 18 months you will need to be working for a minimum of 30 hours per week, if you are working less than 30 hours a week the length of your apprenticeship will be extended depending on your working hours.

-If you have a level 4 (or above) qualification you are still able to undertake this apprenticeship if your current qualification is in an unrelated subject.
-If your existing qualification is in a similar subject you will not be able to undertake this apprenticeship, in which case you may wish to undertake the ILM Level 3 Certificate in Leadership and Management.
+If you have a level 3 (or above) qualification in a similar subject you may not be able to undertake this apprenticeship, in which case you may wish to undertake the ILM Level 3 Certificate in Leadership and Management.

 Apprenticeship fees are payable by the employer.
 Prior to commencing the course an invoice will be issued for the total course fee.